tholiya/winston-multi-file/README.md

     import  winston  from  "winston"; //this is required for transporter import  Logger  from  "winston-multi-file";

+	// for commonjs module
+	//const  winston  =  require("winston"); //this is required for transporter
+	//const  Logger  =  require("winston-multi-file");

 	const  logger  =  new  Logger();

 	//set log directory default will be logs